-Remember if you have faced any problems regarding 5V 2A power supply then use 5V 3A one. if you also don’t have this like me then you can use this breakout pins of the pi to supply the power. ____ is positive, _____ is ground.
-N.B voltage should be 5V.
+Remember if you have faced any problems regarding 5V 2A power supply then use 5V 3A one. if you also don’t have this like me then you can use the breakout pins of the pi to supply the power.

 Also, I used a wireless keyboard and mouse for the inputs.
 After switching on the power both these lights start blinking.

 On the TV, as you can see lineage OS is booting.